CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > GetChains200Response getChains(opts)

-List chain metadata
+List all supported chains

 This operation retrieves the metadata of all chains supported by Cobo WaaS 2.0.
-It provides details such as chain ID, chain name, and other relevant information.
+It provides details such as the chain ID, chain symbol, and other relevant information.
+You can filter the result by chain ID.
 The chain metadata is publicly available without any permission restrictions.

 ### Example